aycarambaa/ESP32-Lan7820-Ethernet/README.md

 ### i2c accelerator
 I added an extra footprint for the LTC4311 chip on the board to extend the range of the I2C bus.
 This allows for more reliable communication over longer distances.

+# Software
+The software includes a YAML file that contains the configuration for Ethernet and the I2C pins.